AshrafHanyy/AshrafHanyy.github.io/content/blog/Meeting Dr.Tarek/index.md

 ### Education 2.0
 On a random day in August 2023, I was scrolling through Youtube when I saw this documentation and research project being done called "The Education 2.0 Research & Documentation Project".

 It aimed to document all the education reform the country went through from the period 2016 up till 2022 (The Regime of Dr. Tarek Shawki as minister).
-This research was being supervised by the ministry itself alongside other organizations.
+This research included the ministry itself alongside other organizations.
 And since I was from the first class that went through this reform and was a huge admirer of the new system that changed Thanwya Amma.
 I liked the idea of documenting it very much, especially since it aimed to document the entire reform so that other developing countries could learn from Egypt's experience in using technology in education.

 The social anthropologist, international education advisor, professor of education, and the director of this research, was Dr. Linda Herrera from UIUC.
 (Sitting on the right of the minister in the picture below).
 ![image](./32.png "From The Education 2.0 YT Channel, 'On being advisors to the Minister'")